Find us at Lambton Quay, View Google Map

 Please consider your travel plans carefully when purchasing a Return ticket as refunds are not available for activated tickets.
 Tickets purchased are valid for six months from the date of purchase so you can use it another time.

 Yes, you can buy your tickets online using your credit card 24/7.
 You can also use your credit card or EFTPOS to buy tickets from the Cable Car Ticket Office at Lambton Quay Terminal during operating hours.

-We accept Visa, MasterCard and China UnionPay, Alipay and WeChat Pay.
-We do not accept American Express.
+We accept Visa, MasterCard, AMEX and China UnionPay, Alipay and WeChat Pay.

 We do not have senior fares.
 We are part of the passenger transport reimbursement scheme under the New Zealand Government SuperGold Card concession, however this is only applicable to New Zealand SuperGold Card holders.
 There is currently no reciprocal arrangement with any other country.

-Student discount are available for all New Zealand students, a valid New Zealand student ID must be provided upon purchase.
+Student discounts are available for all New Zealand students, a valid New Zealand student ID must be provided upon purchase.

 Yes!
 The Cable Car entrance and exits are specially designed with wide gates that are suitable for standard prams/ bikes/mobility scooters/wheelchairs.
 Ramps are also installed at the top boarding platforms at all stations for easy access.
 Users should access the Cable Car via the top doors.